adambard/learnxinyminutes-docs/scala.html.markdown

   Setup Scala:

   1) Download Scala - http://www.scala-lang.org/downloads
-  2) Unzip/untar to your favourite location and put the bin subdir in your `PATH` environment variable */
+  2) Unzip/untar to your favorite location and put the bin subdir in your `PATH` environment variable */

 /*